19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 and to develop effective enforcement strategies to secure compliance with those aviation safety standards, codes or specifications.

-[Act 10 of 2014 wef 01/04/2014]

-3B.
+3B\.
 To conduct regular reviews of the system of civil aviation safety in order to monitor the safety performance of the aviation industry, to identify safety-related trends and risk factors and to conduct regular and timely assessment of international safety developments.

-[Act 10 of 2014 wef 01/04/2014]

-3C.
+3C\.
 To conduct comprehensive safety education and training programmes and provide accurate and timely aviation safety advice.

-[Act 10 of 2014 wef 01/04/2014]

 4\.
 To provide information or issue notices relating to any matter in connection with the Authority’s functions and duties in such form or manner as the Authority may determine.

-5. To impose such charges and fees as may in the Authority’s opinion be appropriate for the grant, validation or renewal of licences, permits, certificates, approvals, consents, concurrences, aviation safety instruments, exemptions and other services provided by the Authority under this Act or any other written law, and to remit or waive the whole or any part of any such charges or fees paid or payable to the Authority.
+5\.
+To impose such charges and fees as may in the Authority’s opinion be appropriate for the grant, validation or renewal of licences, permits, certificates, approvals, consents, concurrences, aviation safety instruments, exemptions and other services provided by the Authority under this Act or any other written law, and to remit or waive the whole or any part of any such charges or fees paid or payable to the Authority.

-[Act 10 of 2014 wef 01/04/2014]

 6\.
 To regulate rates, charges and fees levied by operators of airports in Singapore.